mhnpd/amir_project/README.md

 https://docs.expo.io/

 #### How to Download this code
-Find the download button of top left corner.
+- Find the download button of top left corner
-Google->How to download code from github??
+- Google->How to download code from github??